-When we want to offer the bees a comfortable home, the first question we may ask is: What is the best hive shape suiting to a bee colony?
-There are rare cases where bee colonies set up in open air.
-This situation allows us to observe the natural egg-shape of the bee nest, like on the picture on the right (Bulgaria, picture from Antony Croft).
-In nature in Alentejo, honeybees dwell primarily in hollow trees.
+When we want to offer the bees a comfortable home, the first question we may ask is, “What is the best hive shape to suit the bee colony?”.
+There are rare cases where bee colonies set up their hive in open air.
+This situation allows us to observe the natural egg-shape of the bee nest, as shown in the picture on the left (Bulgaria, photo by Antony Croft).
+In Alentejo, Portugal, honeybees naturally dwell by choice primarily in hollow trees.

-The TopBar hive is one of our favourite hives, as it offers many advantages both for bees and humans.
+The Top Bar Hive is one of our favourite hives, as it offers many advantages both for bees and humans.
 Easy to build, its design allows the hive to expand horizontally.
 The combs have a trapezoidal shape.
-One can add frames and optionally extract honey combs from the sides without unsealing the preciously-balanced inner atmosphere of the nest area, thereby reducing disturbance when the hive is opened.
+It is possible to add frames and optionally extract honeycombs from the sides without unsealing the preciously-balanced inner atmosphere of the nest area, thereby reducing disturbance when the hive is opened.

-The TopBar hives that we use are featured with observation window and listening holes, which invites intimacy and safe contact.
-If you would like to get support to set a companion-hive on your land, check here.
+The Top Bar Hives that we use are featured with observation window and listening holes, inviting intimacy and safe contact.
+If you would like to receive support to install a companion-hive on your land, click here (In Portugal only).

-We currently sell log hives in Portugal, and we are soon going to offer log-hive workshops, where you can make your own!…
+We currently sell Log Hives in Portugal, and we are soon going to offer Log Hive workshops, where you can make your own…!

-The SunHive is a 5-star hotel for bees.
-Made out of straw and wood, it is one of the most bee-centric hives that exist, meaning that it focuses on answering the needs of the bees before the needs of the beekeeper.
+The Sun Hive is a 5-star hotel for bees.
+Made out of straw and wood, it is one of the most bee-centric hives that exists, meaning that it focuses on answering the needs of the bees before the needs of the beekeeper.

-A Warré Hive is a vertical top bar hive that uses bars instead of frames from which the bees build their own comb.
-The french Abbé Emile Warré designed this hive in the 1950’s after 50 years of research.
-He liked to call it “The People’s Hive” as it was easy to build and maintain, compared to the conventional hives.
+A Warré Hive is a vertical Top Bar Hive that uses bars instead of frames, from which the bees build their own comb.
+A French monk, Abbé Emile Warré, designed this hive in the 1950s after 50 years of research.
+He liked to call it ‘The People’s Hive’ as it was easy to build and maintain, compared to the conventional hives at that time.